gbgabiola/notes/quotes.md

 > "Never waste a minute thinking about people you don't like." - Dwight D. Eisenhower

 > "The first 90% of the code accounts for the first 90% of the development time.
 The remaining 10% of the code accounts for the other 90% of the development time." - Cargill's Rule

+> "It is costly wisdom that is bought by experience." - Roger Ascham

+> "One must learn by doing the thing; for though you think you know it, you have no certainty, until you try." - Sophocles

+> "There is no duty we so much underrate as the duty of being happy.
+By being happy we sow anonymous benefits upon the world." - Robert Louis Stevenson

+> "There are two ways of spreading light: to be the candle or the mirror that reflects it." - Edith Wharton

+> "Build your skills, not your resume." - Sheryl Sandberg

+> "Skills make you rich, not theories." - Robert Kiyosaki

+> "I never dreamed about success.
+I worked for it." - Estee Lauder

+> "Nothing we learn in this world is ever wasted." - Eleanor Roosevelt

+> "There's nothing more dangerous than a resourceful idiot." - Scott adams

+> "Mentors are someone who allows you to see hope inside yourself." - Oprah Winfrey

+> "There is no right time, there is just time and what you choose to do with it." - Alex Karev, Grey's Anatomy

+> "If you don't get out of the box you’ve been raised in, you won't understand how much big the world is." - Angelina Jolie

+> "The act of discovering who we are will force us to accept that we can go further than we think." - Paulo Coelho

+> "Because those who are crazy enough to think that they can change the world are the ones who do." - Steve Jobs

 >